Classic Cameo Cinema

 From 1957, it was known as the Cameo Theatre and specialised in screening ‘B’ films in double bills, as well as European dubbed films.
 It was part of the Clavering & Rose chain of Cameo Theatres and in the mid-1960’s they were taken over by the Classic Cinemas chain, and the Cameo Theatre was re-named Classic Cameo Cinema.
 It was closed in 1976.

-It became the Classic Amusement Arcade until 1988, when it closed and was leased out as a computor store until 1991.
+By October 1978 it was operating as a Cascade Bingo Club.
+It became the Classic Amusement Arcade until 1988, when it closed and was leased out as a computer store until 1991.
 The building stood empty until 1994, when the auditorium was demolished, but the original ornate entrance was retained.
 A Habitat furnishing store was built on the site in 1995, and this was closed in May 2010.
+Since February 2016 it has been an Amplifon hearing centre.